Sajan81/GursagarBookStore/GursagarBookStore/README.txt

   providd files
   Aaddeed the folowing code in CategoryRepository and ICAteogoryrepository and fixed all the eroors there after i have done adding the entry code in those two files and havew comoleted all the errors by fixing

+  there after i have installed the dapper and tried to ad  it in ISP.call cs nad it worked